markmc/rhevm-api/distribution/assembly/src/main/release/rhevm-admin/README.txt

 Running the CLI
 ---------------

-The CLI is launched like so:
+The CLI is launched as follows (in a normal DOS command shell, as opposed to a PowerShell instance):

  > cd rhevm-admin\bin
  > rhevm-admin